-Attributed capital is based on the Basel III regulatory capital requirements and economic capital.
+Attributed capital is based on the Basel III regulatory capital requirements for all our business segments other than insurance for which we attribute capital based on economic capital.

-Auction rate securities (ARS)

-Debt securities whose interest rates are regularly reset through an auction process.
+Auction rate securities (ARS)Debt securities whose interest rates are regularly reset through an auction process.